TrellixVulnTeam/swahilipython_SCMU/Doc/library/importlib.rst

 '''''''''''''''''''''''''''''''''''''''''''''

-Import itself is implemented in Python code, making it possible to expose most of the import machinery through importlib.
+Import itself is implemented in Python code, making it possible to expose most of the agiza machinery through importlib.
 The following helps illustrate the various APIs that importlib exposes by providing an approximate implementation of :func:`importlib.import_module` (Python 3.4 and newer for the importlib usage, Python 3.6 and newer for other parts of the code).
 ::

-  import importlib.util
+  agiza importlib.util
-  import sys
+  agiza sys

   def import_module(name, package=None):
       """An approximate implementation of import."""